pypa/distlib/docs/internals.rst

   in packages contained in .zip files, and third parties should be able to extend the facilities to work with other storage formats which support import of Python packages.
+* It should be possible to access the contents of any resource through a file on the file system.
+This is to cater for any external APIs which need to access the resource data as files (examples would be a shared library for linking using ``dlopen()`` on POSIX, or any APIs which need access to resource data via OS-level file handles rather than Python streams.

 A minimal solution